jrockway/json-logs/README.md

           --no-summary       Suppress printing the summary at the end. [$JLOG_NO_SUMMARY] -p, --priority=        A list of fields to show first; repeatable. [$JLOG_PRIORITY_FIELDS] -H, --highlight=       A list of fields to visually distinguish; repeatable. (default: err, error, warn, warning) [$JLOG_HIGHLIGHT_FIELDS]
+      -A, --after-context=   Print this many filtered lines after a non-filtered line (like grep). (default: 0) -B, --before-context=  Print this many filtered lines before a non-filtered line (like grep). (default: 0) -C, --context=         Print this many context lines around each match (like grep). (default: 0)

     General:
+      -g, --regex=           A regular expression that removes lines from the output that don't match, like grep.
+      -G, --no-regex=        A regular expression that removes lines from the output that DO match, like 'grep -v'.
       -e=                    A jq program to run on each record in the processed input; use this to ignore certain lines, add fields, etc.  Hint: 'select(condition)' will remove lines that don't match 'condition'.
       -M, --no-color         Disable the use of color. [$JLOG_FORCE_MONOCHROME] -C, --no-monochrome    Force the use of color.
 Note: the short flag will change in a future release.